BestDosage

 Skip it if: You have open wounds, uncontrolled epilepsy, active psychosis, or a severe skin condition.
 The salt will find any cut you forgot about.

-How to Find a Quality Float Center
+How Do You Find a Quality Float Center?

 Not all float centers are equal.
 Here's what I look for: